 I link theory with empirical data to produce general insights and work across scales from the microscopic to continental.
 My research aims to make effective use of increasingly powerful computational tools, and I use machine learning tools and network approaches to develop predictive models for the spread of invasive species and emerging infectious diseases.
 I also develop dynamical models and conduct laboratory, mesocosm and whole-lake experiments with crustacean zooplankton to better understand the dynamics of extinction, invasion, and species coexistence.

-Assistant Professor, 2018-current
+Assistant Professor, 2018-2025

 University of South Florida